huzaifah-cyber/threat-hunt-northpeak-descent/README.md

 > An operator held the front door open while everyone watched the noise.
 Multiple footholds, two platforms, one intrusion.
 The failed-logon storm is bait, the real entry authenticated clean and never tripped a thing.
 >
 > Prove the order yourself.
 The obvious read has Linux first, Windows second.
-It's not what the timeline says.
+But it's not what the timeline says.
 >
 > Difficulty: **Intermediate**
 >